arinrohega/DE-Pipeline01-OnPremise/README.md

 ## Proyect Showcase Guide
 ### 1. Docker Containers 🐳

-### -1.1 File Volumes for Docker 🐳
+### -1.1 Volumes for Docker 🐳
 - Get Docker Desktop app, and name your proyect on the docker folder.
 For example: I named it "apache-stack" and my path was "C:\docker\apache-stack"

 - Get the repository files, then put [docker-compose.yml](https://raw.githubusercontent.com/arinrohega/DE01-Pipeline01-ApacheStack-DeltaLake/refs/heads/main/Docker%20Setup/docker-compose.yml) and the [Dockerfile](https://raw.githubusercontent.com/arinrohega/DE01-Pipeline01-ApacheStack-DeltaLake/refs/heads/main/Docker%20Setup/Dockerfile) inside the path.
-- The following volumes should now exist:
+- The following volumes should exist in the local PC with the Repository files:
 "C:\docker\apache-stack\docker-compose.yml"
 "C:\docker\apache-stack\Dockerfile"